petervandijck/codelikeapro/pinkary.com/analysis.md

-# Lessons from the pinkary.com code
+# Coding tips from the pinkary.com code

+We asked Claude.ai to analyze some key files from the Pinkary codebase, and write up a set of tips.
+This was entirely written by Claude.
+You can find the prompt we used in this same directory.

 ## Design Patterns